legal-i/agent-example/README.md

 - After the Spring Boot application is initialized, the agent tries to connect to the legal-i endpoints.
 - If the connection can be established, an `HealthService.StartConnectorEvent` Event is published.
 - This has the following effects:
-	- Upon receiving this event, the `ExampleService` runs `ExampleThreads`.
-Those Example threads call some of the available APIs.
+	- Upon receiving this event, the `ExampleService` runs `ExampleThread`.
+The example threads call the available APIs.
 		- The number of threads and the runs per thread can be configured
 		- Further, a path can be specified for choosing PDF files